 When Google and other search engines “look” at a picture, they don’t think - Oh look, there’s Uncle Ben standing on the top of Mount Blanc in his skiing gear!

 When things change in image terms, which is always by the way, picture editors scramble for relevant content.
-Generally, the first place they look is their own libraries and then the agency’s, Getty, Alamy, PA Media etc. using the relevant keywords for that issue.
+Generally, the first place they look is their own libraries and then the agency’s, Getty, Alamy, PA Media etc. using the relevant keywords for that particular issue.
 People like me scramble in real time in the parallel universe to update our image assets with every single relevant keyword we can think of.

 Is this a job we could do tomorrow?
 That thought means, you lost already.
 Let’s put that in perspective.
 Captain Sir Tom was one day’s news when he died and he was another on the event of his funeral.
 But, if you are in marketing, those one day windows are the motherload.

 How do we do it?
 You send us your images however is easiest for you.
-We look at them, we asses them and let you know where the technical quality of the collection sits; we catalogue them; we keyword them in consultation with you; we make the keywords visible for you by load them to archive galleries on our own website; we format them to create versions of the originals optimised for social media and press – which we share with you; we load them to a cloud computing folder just for you so that we can update the image keywords; we maintain and back up your archive and we provide marketing ideas.
+We look at them, we asses them and let you know where the technical quality of the collection sits; we catalogue them; we keyword them in consultation with you; we make the keywords visible for you by loading them to archive galleries on our own website; we format them to create versions of the originals optimised for social media and press – which we share with you; we load them to a cloud computing folder just for you so that we can update the image keywords; we maintain and back up your archive and we provide marketing ideas.

 What we are not.
 Sadly, IT can sometimes be as challenging for us as it is you.
 We can’t offer (in this package) support in computer use, training specialists or social media gurus.
 But we know lots of nice people who can do that too.